samrat-halder/Neural-Projection-Skip-Gram-DAN/README.md

 ### Datasets

-We have initially developed the pipeline to use wiki9, SST-Fine, and Bible Corpus for training the NP-SG model alongwith a DAN model on SST-Fine dataset for five class classification task.
+We have developed the pipeline to use wiki9, SST-Fine, and Bible Corpus for training the NP-SG model alongwith a DAN model on SST-Fine dataset for five class classification task.

 1. SST-Fine (to train test classification task)
 2. Bible corpus (from nltk)